Itsyourdriver/scpsl-lists/Lists/Doors.md

 ```

-unfinished, this is mainly just a list for creating regular doors, might be missing some types
+unfinished, needs an audit, based off of the RA list